A new simple family of non-periodic tilings with square tiles: Tilings with triangles

 Now we can make the inductive step.
 Assume that $T$ is a supertile and is correct.
 We have to show that so is its decomposition $\sigma T$.
 It is obvious that the first condition (tiles border side by side and colors and orientations of shared sides match) is inherited during decomposition.

 Let us verify the second condition (adjacent triangles have different colors) for $\sigma T$.
-Let $F$ be a tile in $\sigma T$ and let $G$ be its sibling.
+Let $F$ be a tile in $\sigma T$ and let $G$ be its sibling; both arise from decomposing a single tile $I$ of $T$.
 W.l.o.g. assume that $F$ is a right, and hence green, tile (Fig.~\ref{pic28}).

 We need to prove that all neighbors of $F$ are red.

 The tile $G$ is red by definition of the substitution.
 Besides $G$, the tile $F$ can have other neighbors.
 Namely, if the hypotenuse of $I$ does not lie on the edge of $T$, then the tiling $T$ contains the tile $E$ bordering $I$ along the hypotenuse.
 As a result of cutting $E$, two tiles will appear, of which it is the left, and therefore red, tile that borders $F$ along the leg.